atorralba/GHSL_CTF_4/README.md

     }
 ~~~

 I realized it couldn't be used.
 It was checking if constraint names were repeated in both `softConstraints` and `hardConstraints`, which means that, for our injection to be interpolated here, it first needed to be validated in `SchedulingConstraintSetValidator`, which would crash if we included methods or classes with uppercase letters on them.
-So the same problem applies: how do we reference this classes and methods without using uppercase at all?
+So the same problem applies: how do we reference these classes and methods without using uppercase at all?

 More hours of trying crazy things.
 Looking at the documentation, I found the `@<identifier>` syntax, which references beans registered in the context.
 Maybe there was something useful there?
 I searched the codebase for `registerBean`, and found the following;